-John Christensen was trained as both an auditor and a development economist and was co-founder and director of the Tax Justice Network International Secretariat, based in London.
+He was trained as both an auditor and a development economist.
+Mr. Christensen co-founded and was director of the Tax Justice Network International Secretariat, based in London.
 His current area of expertise is tax havens and their impact on international development.
 Previously, Mr. Christensen was a company and trust administrator in Jersey and served as economic adviser to the Jersey government.

 He obtained an honors degree in applied economics and an M.Phil in economics and law from the University of Reading and completed post-graduate studies at Templeton College, Oxford, and the London School of Economics and Political Sciences.